fboehm/applications/nihf32-2020/README.md

 ## Ideas

-Where to put professional development activities??
+1. Where to put professional development activities??

 *respective contributions, goals for this fellowship, activities planned under this award*

+1. Work with Mtb data in both DO and CC

 ## To include in Specific Aims and/or Research training plan